Geotab/sdk/src/new.md

 * Added FuelTransaction API (*Beta*)

 * HOS/DVIR objects supported in API.
 Key objects are AnnotationLog, DVIRLog, DutyStatusAvailability, DutyStatusLog, DutyStatusViolation, and ShipmentLog.
-Check out the [API Reference](https://my.geotab.com/sdk/default.html#/api) for more details
+Check out the [API Reference]({{site.baseurl}}/software/api/reference/) for more details

 * Added Groups property to StatusDataSearch.
 This allows searching for status data for devices in the supplied groups.
 This does not return interpolated results

 * Added from/to date search to UserSearch object.
-Checkout the [API Reference](https://my.geotab.com/sdk/default.html#/api) for more details
+Checkout the [API Reference]({{site.baseurl}}/software/api/reference/) for more details

-* [API Reference](https://www.geotab.com/dev-channel/), objects now show properties of from inherited classes.
+* [API Reference]({{site.baseurl}}/software/api/reference/), objects now show properties from inherited classes.
 For example GoDevice extends Device and will show properties of GoDevice and Device in the documentation

 * Geotab Announces New [DEV Channel](https://www.geotab.com/dev-channel/) for Developers